Salvatore and Public Act 102-823: Foreseeability.

 The overall problem that cases like this address is what to do with the known and historical interplay between child support and maintenance.
 In medium to high-income cases involving shorter to medium term marriages, historically maintenance has not been generous to the recipient.
 Child support awards in higher income cases drop dramatically under income shares.
 Yet maintenance awards were made with the knowledge and understanding of the overall impact of the child support obligation.
 In many cases, drastically reducing child support that may be occasioned by a substantial but relatively small reduction in income, may have a devastating impact on the family unit.
 In such cases, the court should apply the new child support guidelines but deviate upward from the child support guidelines given the needs of the primary residential parent and the children.

 It is urged that a misreading of the overall impact of Salvatore led to Public Act 102-823.
-It provides:

 (750 ILCS 5/510) (from Ch.
 40, par.
 510) Sec.
 510. Modification and termination of provisions for maintenance, support, educational expenses, and property disposition.